insipx/weechat-matrix-ui/README.md

   - [ ] group private messages together
   - [ ] optionally group under merged buffer
   - [ ] keybind to show/hide private messages
+  - [ ] search only PM's or Buffers with rofi
 - [ ] bind weechat buffers with a per-server leader key

 ##### Command in weechat: `wui`